 Good credit is the cornerstone of sound finances.
 A top credit score can help you get the best terms on a loan.

 Following are some key ways college grads — or anyone else — can build great credit.

 1. Think before you borrow

-- 35 percent: record of on-time payments
+- 35 percent: payment history

 - 30 percent: amount owed

 Young college grads are handicapped on the first component because they don’t have a lot of accounts that have been paid responsibly.
 They are also hurt by the third component because they don’t have a long credit history.
 But those will take care of themselves over time when everything else is done right.

 We already discussed “amount owed” in the second point.
 “New credit” refers to applications for credit — regularly applying for new credit makes lenders think you might be desperate or bad at managing money.
 It’s best to make multiple credit inquiries within a small window, and to keep applications to a minimum.